What tools can I use to save time in my business?

-Running your own business takes time and, for many small and medium-sized businesses, time can often seem in short supply.
-Thankfully, there are a range of apps available for free or at little cost that can help you and your employees save time, allowing you to focus on what's important: growing your business.
+Running your own business takes time and, for many small and medium-sized businesses, time is often in short supply.
+Thankfully, there are a range of apps and tools available for free or at little cost that can help you and your employees save time, allowing you to focus on what’s important: growing your business.

 Collaboration tools can help you understand who is working on what by creating virtual project boards and to do lists.